 - upset stomach or stomach pain

-If you believe you have been poisoned by plant food, you should call the national poison control center immediately.
-The number is (800)-222-1222.
-You should also seek medical help.
-When the paramedics arrive, be sure to tell them:
+If you believe you have been poisoned by plant food, you should call the National Poison Control Centers hotline immediately.
+The emergency number is 800-222-1222.

 - which fertilizer you were exposed to